tycho/nbody/README.md

-There's a key tradeoff between the two: compilers have a much less difficult time auto-vectorizing the SOA implementations, but the AOS implementations are easier to read and write.
+There's a key tradeoff between the two: compilers have a much less difficult time auto-vectorizing the SOA implementations, but the AOS implementations are easier for programmers to read and write.
 It's not uncommon to see AOS algorithms applied in real-world applications (consider, for example, how most object-oriented programs are constructed).

-Most of the code is plain C, with some added pragmas to provide compilers with appropriate hints to vectorize/parallelize the code properly.
+Most of the code in this project is plain C, with some added pragmas to provide compilers with appropriate hints to vectorize/parallelize the code properly.

 Building